basilfx/TRADFRI-Hacking/README.md

 * Crystal: 38.4 MHz

 ~~I'm not entirely sure about the flash, but at least the JEDEC ID command and Product ID command (see table 8.4) match up when tested.~~
 I'm very certain that the SPI Flash component is correct.
 The original firmware contains strings that refer to the exact part number.
+However, it also contains references to other SPI flash components, so your module may contain another one.

 ## Pinout
 I found a pinout on [this website](https://tradfri.blogspot.nl).